rmast/rpi-build-and-boot/readme-windows10.md

 # crosscompiling for RPi on Windows host via NFS

-If you want to see your raspberry pi boot from NFS of your virtual Ubuntu machine to be able to try this proposed cross-compilation-setup most of the automation scripts of the original twobitcircus/rpi-build-and-boot git repository will do:
+If you want to see your raspberry pi boot from NFS of a virtual Ubuntu machine to be able to try this proposed cross-compilation-setup most of the automation scripts of the original readme will do.

 Install VirtualBox and Vagrant on Windows 10, but don't install ansible as that's not supported in Windows 10.

-Start the Ubuntu-virtual machine with
+From within a directory to which you downloaded ´Vagrantfile´ and the rest of this repository start the Ubuntu-virtual machine with

 ```sh
 vagrant up
 ```

-from within a directory to which you downloaded ´Vagrantfile´ and the rest of this repository.

 This will boot a headless virtual-machine on your Windows-10 PC which can be entered by ssh